 - B8.
 A player who has not arrived prior to his/her first at bat will be removed from the line-up without penalty to the team.
 A player who arrives after having been removed from the line-up, or who was not included in the original line-up, will be placed at the end of the batting order. - B9.
+A pitcher may pitch a maximum of three innings per game, including extra innings.
+A pitcher must pitch consecutive innings, unless the game goes into extra innings.
+[Example: A pitcher who pitches one or two innings during regular play may return during extra innings to complete his/her total of three.]
+A player throwing one or more pitches in an inning is credited with an inning pitched. - B10.
 Players that have been removed from the field for a substitute may re-enter the game after the team has recorded at least three outs while the substitute was in the field, or at any time if the substitute is unable to continue play due to illness or injury.
-However, a pitcher my not reenter as a pitcher, except during extra innings as described in Rule B9, above.
+However, a pitcher my not re-enter as a pitcher, except during extra innings as described in Rule B9, above.